The euroeval Python Package¶

 ... )

-Benchmarking in an offline environment
+Benchmarking in an offline environment¶

-If you need to benchmark in an offline environment, you need to download the models,
+If you need to benchmark in an offline environment, you need to download the models, datasets and metrics beforehand.
+For example to download the model you want and all of the Danish sentiment classification datasets:

-datasets and metrics beforehand.
-This can be done by adding the --download-only
+This can be done by adding the --download-only argument, from the command line:

 euroeval --model <model-id> --task sentiment-classification --language da --download-only

-... download_only=True,
+download_only=True,

-Please note: Offline benchmarking of adapter models is not currently supported, meaning that we still require an internet connection during the evaluation of these.
+Offline benchmarking of adapter models is not currently supported, meaning that we still require an internet connection during the evaluation of these.
 If offline support of adapters is important to you, please consider opening an issue.

-Benchmarking custom datasets
+Benchmarking custom datasets¶

 If you want to benchmark models on your own custom dataset, this is also possible.